antoineboquet/greek-conversion/docs/information-loss.md

 once === twice;
 ```

+The first conversion may canonicalize aliases, mark order, punctuation, case,
+spacing, or a deliberately lossy option.
+Reapplying the same options to that
+canonical target does not change it again.
+This fixed-point guarantee is not a
-This is a stability guarantee, not a claim that the original source can be
+reverse-round-trip guarantee and does not imply that the original source can
-reconstructed.
+be reconstructed.
 The differential corpus and explicit loss cases live in
-`tests/fixtures.ts`; pairwise stability is exercised by
+`tests/fixtures.ts`; pairwise stability and isolated non-default option values
-`tests/stability_test.ts`.
+are exercised by `tests/stability_test.ts`.

 For an actual input, `convertDetailed()` returns the output, a `lossy` status,
 and token-indexed diagnostics.
 Its comparison treats canonical Unicode and